ibm-cloud-docs/cloud-object-storage/basics/developers.md

 {: #gs-dev-apps}
 {{site.data.keyword.cloud}} provides flexibility to developers in choosing the right architectural and deployment options for a given application.
 Run your code on [bare metal](https://cloud.ibm.com/catalog/infrastructure/bare-metal), in [virtual machines](https://cloud.ibm.com/catalog/infrastructure/virtual-server-group), by using a [serverless framework](https://cloud.ibm.com/openwhisk), in [containers](https://cloud.ibm.com/kubernetes/catalog/cluster), or by using [Cloud Foundry](https://cloud.ibm.com/catalog/starters/sdk-for-nodejs).

 The [Cloud Native Computing Foundation](https://www.cncf.io) fostered [Kubernetes](https://kubernetes.io) container orchestration framework, which forms the foundation for the {{site.data.keyword.cloud}} Kubernetes Service.
-Developers who want to use object storage for persistent storage in their Kubernetes applications can learn more at the following links:
+Developers who want to use Object Storage for persistent storage in their Kubernetes applications can learn more at the following links:

  * [Choosing a storage solution](/docs/containers?topic=containers-storage_planning#choose_storage_solution)
  * [Comparison table for persistent storage options](/docs/containers?topic=containers-storage_planning#persistent_storage_overview)